Released: 7th June

 Laura, being nothing more than a prop that occasionally reacts to outside stimuli, makes one vain attempt to escape but he lightly holds her arm so she can’t and since she doesn’t think to do the rational thing by finding a large pointy thing and jamming it into his face, she ends up going along with it and having cute montages where she spends his money and buys skimpy outfits and occasionally remembers “Oh right, I’ve been kidnapped, I should maybe try to run” until eventually the magic of penis makes her fall in love with him because of course it does.
 Did I mention this is all rape and assault and there is nothing romantic about this no matter how many slow songs they get the lead actor to perform on the soundtrack.

-Hell, the structure of this film is one of the most comical elements to it.
-For a solid hour of the film it goes 10 minute bullshit scene, followed by 4-minute montage over a song sung by discount Chad Kroeger (oh wait, sorry, that’s the leading man doing the singing… and he sounds like a discount Chad Kroeger) and then back for more bullshit.
+Hell, the structure of 365 Days is one of the most comical elements to it.
+For a solid hour of the film, it goes 10-minute bullshit scene, followed by a 4-minute montage over a song sung by discount Chad Kroeger (oh wait, sorry, that’s the leading man doing the singing… and he sounds like a discount Chad Kroeger) and then back for more bullshit.
 Some of the transitions between dialogue and song are hilarious to the point of making it impossible not to laugh.
 I don’t think they were trying to be funny, but those moments where they abruptly go between song and dialogue is genuinely comical.
 None of the actual scenes matter, it’s always some variant of Massimo saying that he’s a big tough man with a magic penis who will put it in Laura eventually while Laura gives some withering put down… until they get bored and flip the magic switch and then the dialogue is irrelevant and the montages are various sex positions.

 Oh, did I mention that this kidnapping-based relationship goes from “He kidnaps her” to “She loves him and will marry him and have his baby” within two months?
 Cos trying to make it actually take a year and potentially trying to earn this outcome would be too hard.
 It’s not like we could actually use the premise properly and have them slowly come together over the course of a year, get to know each other as people instead of as glorified sex toys, maybe even hold back on them having sex until day 365 and make them earn the progression… nah, fuck that, time is money so let’s just rush through this because the quicker we get through this the sooner we can all go home.